-The processing condition is unique and the product is spoonable in a tropical climate with temperature of >25 °C. It retains its consistency at a room temperature of 25 °C (77 ºF) – 28 °C (82.4 ºF) without significant hardening or separating for more than six months.
+The processing condition is unique and the product is spoonable in a tropical climate with temperature of >25 °C (>77 ºF).
+It retains its consistency at a room temperature of 25 °C (77 ºF) – 28 °C (82.4 ºF) without significant hardening or separating for more than six months.
 The product is very similar to natural ghee, both in consistency and appearance, and has a pleasant flavour.
 It makes it a very suitable medium for cooking and frying, particularly in countries in the tropics and in West Asia.
 It is a class of clarified Butter that originated in ancient India.
 It is commonly used in Middle Eastern cuisine, cuisine of the Indian subcontinent, Southeast Asian cuisine, traditional medicine, and religious rituals.